-In certain circumstances, personal information may be available to approved third party suppliers engaged by Bright.
+In certain circumstances, personal information may be available to approved third party suppliers engaged by Kinatico.
 Such parties are engaged for the purposes of providing software development and maintenance services, hardware and network security and support.
-Other than authorised use by Bright staff, Users, and approved third parties as described above, information held on Cited is kept strictly confidential.
+Other than authorised use by Kinatico staff, Users, and approved third parties as described above, information held on Cited is kept strictly confidential.

 In certain circumstances we may be compelled by law to disclose your personal information to various authorities.

-Please also note that personal information collected by one part of Bright may be shared with other companies in the Bright group of companies for reasonable business purposes.
+Please also note that personal information collected by one part of Kinatico may be shared with other companies in the Kinatico group of companies for reasonable business purposes.